flexycode/CCOBJPGL-JS/README.md

 # 🔭 Introduction

-This repository contains all of the python code implementations of each topic in the course outline for object oriented programming.
+This repository contains all of the JavaScript code implementations of each topic in the course outline for object-oriented programming.

 # 💻 Lesson